 To write documentation, use the Sphinx Document Generator.
 A template has been setup for you under the docs directory.
 Get familiar with Sphinx and then unleash the writer in you.

-Once you have edited both docs/conf.py and docs/index.rst you can run the document generator executing ./bin/sphinx.
-The system is setup to generate output at the sphinx directory.
+Once you have edited both docs/conf.py and docs/index.rst you can run the document generator executing:

 If the code you are distributing corresponds to the work described in a publication, don’t forget to mention it in your README.rst file.

 Writing unit tests is an important asset on code that needs to run in different platforms and a great way to make sure all is OK.
-We have setup a template for tests under example/test.py.
-Tests are setup in buildout` using the recipe xbob.buildout:nose` <http://pypi.python.org/pypi/xbob.buildout/>`_.
-A script called ./bin/tests.py will be created which can run anything that resembles a test on the example package.
+Test units are run with nose.
+To run the test unitson your package:

 Packages are sometimes distributed so that can be useful to other packages.
 If you plan to distribute your package, make sure to declare a bob.test entry-point on your setup.py.
-If you do that, others may be able to run your tests from their package.
-An example script that could do that is installed in our bob.db.aggregator package and looks like this:
+If you do that, others may be able to run your tests from their package easily.
+An example script that could do that is installed in our xbob.db.aggregator package and looks like this:

 # execute all declared bob.test entries import pkg_resources for i, ep in enumerate(pkg_resources.iter_entry_points('bob.test')): cls = ep.load() exec('Test%d = cls' % i)